rzhao5659/2024-LSeg/README.md

 The `main` branch represents our work (Richard, Surahbi, Ryan) at the end of the ML Project.
-The `rz/main` branch will continue by fixing the mislabeling issue, using RandomResizedCrop instead of Resize for training, and continue training the model for more epochs.
+The `rz/main` branch will continue by fixing the mislabeling issue, using RandomResizedCrop instead of Resize for training, and training the model for more epochs.

 # Requirements

 This will install mseg module (only works in Linux or MacOS), our requirements, and the CLIP encoders.

 ```
 pip install -e mseg
 pip install -r requirements.txt